Mc-Zen/zero/src/parsing.typ

 /// - or a content value that contains only text nodes but does not start
 ///   or end with a space.
 /// In case of a failure, `none` is returned.
-/// The output is normalized, meaning that both decimals markers "," and
+/// The output is normalized, meaning that both decimals separators "," and
 /// "." are unified to "." and the minus symbol "−" is replaced by the
 /// ASCII "-" character.
 #let number-to-string(number) = {